 Let's be honest, your company’s knowledge isn’t stored in one neat little box.
 It’s scattered everywhere, across documents, chat threads, and old support tickets.
-This makes finding a straight answer a headache for both your team and your customers.
+This makes finding a straight answer a priority for both your team and your customers.

 What is Atlassian Intelligence search across linked knowledge bases?